G3N3SYS1/Image_Retrieval_System/README.md

 ```

 ## D. Miscellaneous
-*List of other files used in this repository (found under the miscellaneous directory):*
+*List of other files used in this repository (found inside the miscellaneous directory):*

 ### Feature_cache.json
 *This is the file used to store all the images and data using the format as follows:*
 ```
-{Carplate:{
+{Vehicle:{
     image_path_under_output_folder:{
         features:[
             {"class_id":id,